blkorneg/bamazon/README.md

 # bamazon

-Create a MySQL Database called bamazon.
+Created a MySQL Database called bamazon.
 Then created a table inside database called products.
 Populated database with 10 different products.
 Created a Node application called bamazonCustomer.js.
 It will display all of  items available for sale.
 Included ids, names, and prices of products for sale.